Daniel-OC/git_homework/thoughts.md

 Scheduling exercise!
 It will be essential that I don't feel like crap while doing this incredibly grueling challenge.
 Working out and being present in my body will help with that 👍

 Doing an in-class journal, as well as a "reflections" journal, where I reflect on what I learned that day, thereby doubling the number of times I think through something, and using spaced repitition to my advantage.

+*Borat voice* My wife!
+*Not borat voice* No, actually though, my wife is the juice.
+Consider yer boi V grateful for her.
+She's the funnest and funniest and we work hard on this here relationship!!😤😤